CSbyGB/pentips/windows/bloodhound.md

 ## Other Tips Bloodhound

-- If we click on a blade in the graph and select help we will have useful info about the specific blade selected
+- If we click on a blade in the graph and select help we will have useful info about the specific blade selected.
+It is really worth having a look at the help and abuse info to have more info and tips on ways of exploitation.

 ## Bloodhound - Resources